perigrin/the-room/patches-welcome.md

 Anything I've uploaded to CPAN that I wasn't directly paid to do was done because I love doing it, recreationally.
 It's a hobby.
 RelaxNG support for XML::Toolkit won't happen until I am in the mood.
-If have a problem with that, and would like it to not be a hobby for me, I have an hourly rate that is I'm told very reasonable[^2].
-I hate saying that, but it's true[^3].
+If you would like it to not be a hobby for me, I have an hourly rate that is I'm told very reasonable[^2].
+I hate saying that, but it's true.

 As a hobby FOSS programming is a team sport.
 "Patches Welcome" is an invitation to play.

-If you ran into Tony Hawk skating at the Brooklyn Banks, would you tell him his flip kick was a little off or ask him to help you with your pop shove-it?
+If you ran into Tony Hawk[^3] skating at the Brooklyn Banks, would you tell him his flip kick was a little off or ask him to help you with your pop shove-it?
 Yeah, me neither.
 But if we were to do so, and he replied "hey I'm busy right now, why don't you show me what you mean"?
-What if he phrased it like "show it, hot shot"?
-That shouldn't automatically translate to "screw you, I'm TONY HAWK!", it's challenge to participate.
+Even if he phrased it like "show it, hot shot" that shouldn't automatically translate to "screw you, I'm TONY HAWK!"; it's challenge to participate.

-I've never skated in my life, but if a professional skate boarder[^4][^5] offered to work with me if I were to show up and try.
-I would[^6].
+I've never skated in my life, but if a professional skateboarder[^4] offered to work with me if I were to show up and try.
+I would[^5].
 If I can't or don't try to participate, does that reflect on them?

 "Patches Welcome" is an invitation to play.
 It may be said during a period of frustration or exhaustion.
 It may be said to people who don't